 Beth Fry received an excellent education in the South Euclid-Lyndhurst City School District.
-A member of the class of 2013, Beth is currently studying public affairs at The Ohio State University with an interest in education & social policy.
-Her inspiration came from a class project that tasked students in identifying an issue of local concern that could be solved using civic engagement.
+A member of the class of 2013, Beth holds a Bachelor of Science from The Ohio State University and a Master of Public Administration from Cornell University.
+Her inspiration came from an undergraduate class project that tasked students in identifying an issue of local concern that could be solved using civic engagement.
 Beth thought of the negative perceptions surrounding her alma mater and began her research.
 The numbers startled her, realizing that many of the community’s middle class families were refusing to invest in public education.
-Moved by the words of The Lorax, she hoped to make her project a reality: “Unless someone like you cares a whole awful lot, nothing is going to get better.
-It’s not.”
+Her MPA thesis exposed the wide-scale opting out of white families from public schools in Cleveland’s east side inner-ring suburbs, almost certainly to do with the racial makeup of those districts.

 Sally Martin is a South Euclid resident, the mother of two children, as well as the Housing Manager for the City of South Euclid.
 Her son, Christopher, a 2014 graduate of Brush High School, will be a Sophomore at the School of the Art Institute of Chicago in the fall of 2015.
 Her daughter, Sarah, begins her Freshman year at Brush High School in the fall of 2015.
 Upon moving to South Euclid in 2001, Sally was repeatedly told not to use the schools by various well meaning neighbors and friends.
 When Christopher inquired about attending Brush High School after attending private school until 8th grade, Sally nervously agreed.
 This initial nervousness quickly subsided and she was amazed at the incredible education Chris received at Brush.
 When she became the city’s Housing Manager in 2008, Sally saw first-hand how this pernicious and unfounded gossip was hurting the community.
 Having spearheaded numerous efforts to improve South Euclid’s neighborhoods, she feels that it’s high time to tell the real story of the South Euclid Lyndhurst schools and start an honest community conversation.